Tristanh80/CRIT/README.md

 # WHAT IS SHOTOPOF ?

 Shotopof is a scholar project at EPITA in S4.
-The aim of this project is to do a photoshop like. at least a photoshop lite.
+The aim of this project is to do a photoshop like, at least a photoshop lite.

 ## WHO ARE MEMBERS OF THE TEAM ?